Design strategy for a branded AI experience

 From this deep immersion, I developed a general set of takeaways and heuristics that would guide our concept development.

-My contribution: I led this phase in its entirety—including the research planning, execution, and synthesis into useful, client-ready takeaways.
+My contribution to Step 1: I led this phase in its entirety—including the research planning, execution, and synthesis into useful, client-ready takeaways.
 I presented what I had to partners on an ongoing basis, leading discussion and receiving feedback, refining accordingly.
 Minimal refinements were needed, and I received exceptionally positive feedback from both internal partners and our client.

 Reflection: The audit was huge.
 We’d need a more strategic sampling if we were to repeat this project today—especially with the proliferation of AI products, but also to stay efficient.
 Though I’ve gotten great feedback consistently about my ability to go deep and wide and never lose the forest for the trees—to synthesize great quantities of information into sharp, incisive, useful takeaways—I’ve also learned the importance of being more efficient and choiceful in making fewer, more powerful strikes.
 That said, this audit remains one of the work products I’m most proud of, and set the foundation for years of thought leadership for the firm and for me personally.